 Urbanisation is a powerful global trend.
-By 2030, 6 out of 10 people will live in urban areas.
+By 2030, six out of ten people will live in urban areas.
 This rapid expansion puts cities under massive pressure with increased greenhouse gas emissions and climate change being the most urgent challenges.
 Today, cities account for 70 percent of global C02 emissions.
 City dwellers must contend with increased congestion, waste- and water management issues, and overcrowded, polluting transportation systems, all of which pose direct negative effects for citizens’ physical health and wellbeing.

 Cities house both some of the wealthiest and the poorest citizens on the globe.
 They display the challenges of environmental damage and economic inequalities we are contending with today.
 However, as their political, economic and technological power grows, cities can harness this to act as frontrunners in the green transition and drivers of the green economy – consequently solving the UN Sustainable Development Goals.

 The transition to sustainable cities depends on social, cultural, economic and climatic factors.
 In the fast-growing cities of developing economies, basic needs such as energy, water, and mobility need to be met sustainably, while resources are managed effectively.
 In cities located in more developed economies, smart approaches are needed to ensure that cities are optimised for economic activity, energy consumption, and environmental impact.

 Regardless of a city’s particular state of development, ensuring ‘the good life’ for urban citizens is a common denominator.
 Large investments in a number of areas need to be made and a holistic urban development approach is necessary if we are to meet the challenges of climate change and ensure healthy and liveable cities where all of us can live and thrive.

 A holistic approach to urban development